 Part of the reason it took me so long to get information on the SI joint is that I simply didn't know where to start looking.
 Since I first developed my own SI joint issues in 2011, it does seem as though a lot more information on the subject has made its way onto the … Continue reading SI Joint Concepts: Useful Terminology

+Hey everyone, These are some common terms relating to the SI joint which, unfortunately, can be very confusing to a lot of people.
+Let's clear them up!
 The words hypermobile and hypomobile can be used in a few different ways to describe the SI joint, or any joint in the body.
-Let's start by talking about what these words actually mean.
-Hypomobility refers to a joint that's moving less than a healthy joint would.
-(The prefix hypo- means "less").
-Hypermobility refers to a joint … Continue reading SI Joint Concepts: Hypomobility and Hypermobility
+Let's start by talking … Continue reading SI Joint Concepts: Hypomobility and Hypermobility